 You will also need to consider visas if traveling between countries too.

 Travel tip: for a cheap, quick and easy visa application process – use this iVisa online tool

 You can check the types of visas you need for the countries you are visiting, how much they cost, and upon completing your online application – receive your visa within 4 days!

 Use the widget below to check your visa requirements:

-**HEADS UP: Most countries now require tourists have health certificates due to COVID-19 and many countries will only accept fully-vaccinated visitors.**
+**HEADS UP: Most countries now require tourists to present health certificates on arrival due to COVID-19, and many countries will only accept fully-vaccinated visitors.**

 4. Medical Precautions

 Another thing you need to check is if you need to take any vaccinations for visiting specific locations.